 UNDER THE FTE PROGRAM, our Members (called Tablers) identify needy Schools for underprivileged that are operating from dilapidated or open structures; schools that have land available but little resources to take up big ticket expenditures like Construction.
 It is here that RTI steps in and builds School Blocks with Amenities across India to help such efforts and hands over newly constructed quality school Blocks to the school bodies.

-Round Table India under Freedom Through Education has built 7141 Classrooms in 3041 Schools impacting 7.86 million Children.
+Round Table India under Freedom Through Education has built 7141 Classrooms in 3041 Projects impacting 7.86 million Children.